rodomvp/KennelApp/README.md

   $ git rebase origin/master
   ```

-2. `merge` master back into your branch.
-Choose this option if your branch has
+2. `merge` latest master back into your branch.
+Choose this option if your
-other people working on it.
-Those new commits from master will make your
+branch has others working on it.
+Those new commits from master will clutter
-branch's history a little more confusing, but you can deal with this by
+your branch's history, but this is usually better than potentially having to
-squashing, which you'll have to do anyway once your feature is done.
+deal with significant merge conflicts later.

   ```bash
   $ git checkout githubusername-feature-name